Genetically Modified Foods

-GM foods have been largely accepted by the Americans, with nearly 70% of them saying that they would buy GM foods even if they were simply engineered to stay fresh for longer.
+GM foods have been largely accepted by the Americans, with many of them saying that they would buy GM foods even if they were simply engineered to stay fresh for longer.
 Even more would purchase foods modified to resist insect pests, resulting in less use of pesticides.

 In the UK, we are being far more cautious, possibly with good reason.
 Lessons learned during the BSE crisis are still very much in people's minds.
 Can we trust what we are eating, and what could be the long-term effects?

 We have potentially more to lose by the introduction of GM crops.
 In America, farming takes place on an industrial scale, with millions of acres used exclusively for growing crops.
 Intensive use of pesticides has virtually wiped out wild animals and plants in the huge crop fields of the US.
-The Americans can afford to do this, as they also have many huge wilderness conservation areas often the size of several English counties, which are havens for all their native wildlife.
+These farms are separate to the rest of the countryside and large national parks and nature reserves.
 Here however, farms are an integral part of the countryside.
-The use of herbicide- or insect-resistant crops could potentially have severe effects on our biodiversity, by virtually wiping out wild flowers and consequently the insects that feed on them , and further up the food chain, the predators that eat the insects.
+The use of herbicide- or insect-resistant crops could potentially have severe effects on our biodiversity, by virtually wiping out wild flowers and consequently the insects that feed on them, and further up the food chain, the predators that eat the insects.

 Some crops are being developed to improve soil quality, by removing heavy metals from the soil, for example, so that they can be harvested and destroyed.
 An excellent idea, but what about the animals that eat the contaminated plants?
 Others are being developed for salt resistance, so that they can be grown in previously unusable areas.
 But what if their seeds were to be carried to a saltmarsh?
 Would they be a threat to wild species that have lived there naturally for years?